nunu2021/node/README.md

 To initialize your node using a snapshot, please follow steps:

 #### Mainnet
-Download the corresponding file and copy its contents:
+1. Download the corresponding file and copy its contents:

 - [Mainnet Full Node Latest](https://base-public-snapshots-mainnet.s3.us-east-1.amazonaws.com/latest-full)
 - [Mainnet Archive Node Latest](https://base-public-snapshots-mainnet.s3.us-east-1.amazonaws.com/latest-archive)

-Download the snapshot tar.gz file from
+2. Paste the content as shown and download the snapshot tar.gz file from the following link

 ```
 https://base-public-snapshots-mainnet.s3.us-east-1.amazonaws.com/<COPIED CONTENT>